 If you were accused of driving recklessly or with gross negligence then talking to an experienced traffic defense attorney can help you understand how to fight your criminal charges.

 Contact Skinner Law Firm to learn more about how to handle criminal vehicular assault charges.
 Our offices are located in southeast Pennsylvania.
+Call (610) 436-1410 for a consultation.

 Attorney Michael J. Skinner represents clients accused of misdemeanor and felony offenses throughout the Boroughs of West Chester in Chester County, Media in Delaware County, and Lancaster in Lancaster County.